-Crucial ingredients of a good website:
+Crucial components of a good website:

-- Easy of navigation.
+- User-friendliness of navigation.
 The user must be able to go to all parts of the website with ease.
 The system of navigation must be consistent throughout.
 There should be no hidden pages that can only be found in obscure places.

 Pitfalls you should avoid: